How does acupuncture work?

 Are there different types of needles?

 Yes.
-There are different gadgets and lengths of needles.
-Acupuncture needles are made of different matierlas, some are made of more precious metals like Silver and Gold and some are made from stainless steel, a more utilitarian metal.
+Needles come in different gauges and lengths.
+Acupuncture needles are also made of different materials, some are made of more precious metals like Silver and Gold and most commonly they are made from stainless steel, a more utilitarian metal.

 How many sessions will I need to experience results?

 Acupuncture is a cumulative experience, one that strengthens within us over time and repetition.
 You may absolutely come for a one-off treatment and experience positive results such as sleeping more soundly, or reduced pain.
-And, if the goal is to live a more fully aware and healthful life, you’ll be best advised to find a rhythm of regular acupuncture that works for your lifestyle.
-Some clients find that 1-2 times a week works best, these are generally people that are working with an acute issue or are the type of person go very hard in daily life and need more regular integration into their own energetic flow.
-Other clients come bi-weekly, monthly or seasonally for several session in a row.
-There is not right rhythm, instead see this question as an invitation to get to know how your body is able to thrive most fully with the support of acupuncture as an ally.
+And, if the goal is to live a more fully aware and healthful life, you’ll be best advised to find a rhythm of regular acupuncture that works for your life.
+Some clients find that 1-2 times a week works best, these are generally people that are working with an acute issue or are in a very fast-paced daily lifestyle.
+More intense symptoms and lifestyles require a more regular integrationnof healthy energetic flow.
+Many clients come bi-weekly, monthly or seasonally for chunk of sessions to reset.
+There is no right rhythm, instead see this question as an invitation to get to know how your body is able to thrive most fully with the support of acupuncture as an ally.

 How long do you study to become an acupuncturist?

 A three year masters program is required to sit for state licensure.